agzun/agzun.github.io/content/publication/conference-paper_2/index.md

 ---
-title: COSINE - Collaborator selector for cooperative multi-device sensing and computing
+title: Evaluating energy-efficiency using thermal imaging

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Huber Flores
+  - Jonatan Hamberg
+  - Xin Li
+  - Titti Malmivirta
   - admin
-  - Farbod Faghihi
-  - Xin Li
-  - Samuli Hemminki
-  - Sasu Tarkoma
-  - Pan Hui
+  - Eemil Lagerspetz
   - Petteri Nurmi

 # Author notes (optional)